John Cale

 Sterling Morrisson sits on "Mercenaries" in Austin

-Sterling Morrisson, who was working as a tugboat captain in Austin then, joins the band during a show at Armadillo World Headquarters on April 19 to play guitar on Mercenaries (Ready For War)).
+Sterling Morrisson, who was working as a tugboat captain in Austin at that time, joins the band during a show at Armadillo World Headquarters on April 19 to play guitar on Mercenaries (Ready For War).
 After the show they were interviewed on local radio station KWT.
-Morrison would join the band again four weeks later on May 17.
+Morrison would join the band again four weeks later on May 17 at the same venue.

 Cale and Moser in 2004